A Theory of Ex Post Rationalization: Introduction

 To complete the model, we specify the agent's behavior when choosing from the first menu $A_1$.
 At this point, the agent has no earlier choices to rationalize, so we assume that the agent evaluates choices from $A_1$ according to his expected material utility under some prior on the states $S$.
 This depends on the agent's beliefs about his future choice from $A_2$.
-We study two benchmarks: a \textit{na\"ive} agent believes he will maximize material utility when choosing from $A_2$; a \textit{sophisticated} agent correctly foresees his choices from $A_2$, but evaluates them according to material utility.
+A \textit{na\"if} believes he will maximize material utility when choosing from $A_2$; a \textit{sophisticate} correctly foresees his own choices from $A_2$.

-Given material utility $u$ and the available rationales $\mathcal{V}$, the theory predicts the agent's choices.
-But how is the modeler to specify the primitives?
-In some situations, we can use standard restrictions on the preferences agents may plausibly hold.
-For instance, for an agent choosing between money lotteries, we could assume that $\mathcal{V}$ is a class of preferences with constant relative risk aversion.
-Similarly, for an agent bidding in an auction, we could assume that the rationales $\mathcal{V}$ have different valuations for the object, but are all quasi-linear in money.